Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Analysis/Type of critical point is not dependent on coordinate system.md

+---
+Last time checked: 2024-02-02
+Complete: false
+aliases:
+---
 # Type of critical point is not dependent on coordinate system
 ***
 ###### tags: #Analysis/Multivariable
 ***
->[!dsn]+ Direct strict note
+>[!dsn]+ Proposition
 >The property that $p_{0}$ is a non-degenerate critical point does not depend on choice of coordinates.
-The same is true for degenerate critical points.^[Yukio Matsumoto - "An introduction to Morse theory" p.8]
+The same is true for degenerate critical points.^[[[Yukio Matsumoto - An introduction to Morse theory.pdf#page=22|Yukio Matsumoto - "An introduction to Morse theory" p.8]]]

 >[!proof]+
 >Let $p_{0}$ be a non-degenerate critical point of a function $f$, that is $H_{f}(p_{0})\ne0$.
 Consider the new coordinate system $(X,Y)$ respective Hessian $\mathcal{H}_{f}(p_{0})$.
 By [[change of Hessian under coordinates change]] we know that